-Attack - Basics with The Rugby Site
+Attack - Basics with Wayne Smith

 In this series some of the world's best attack coaches explain the fundamentals of attack play from discipline in our running lines, our timing and our quality of pass, backline structure, support play and continuity.
 When we put them all together they will make up the framework of how we play.